sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 ## 5. Customize the claim name issued in the SAML tokens

-SAP Analytic Cloud client looks for the name at the end of the url formatted claim name, not the whole url  – so set the claim name to to a friendly name.
+SAP Analytic Cloud client looks for the name at the end of the URL formatted claim name, not the whole URL  – so set the claim name to a friendly name.
 This example sets it to Name=“MyAppRoles”.

 This changes the claim name in the SAML assertion from:
 ```xml